 Attitude and Information Literacy.
-Table 15 shows computed r-value of .154 which indicates, indifferent or negligible relationship.
+Table 15 shows computed r-value of .154 which indicates indifferent or negligible relationship.
 This relationship is not significant since the p- value of .151 is more than .05 level of significance difference.
 This means that the attitude of the respondents does not affect their level of information literacy.

 Table 15.
 Relationship between respondents’ attitude towards electronic literacy and their level of information literacy